Floor hockey: Special Olympics

 The Special Olympics variant of floor hockey uses a wide disc with a hole in the middle and a blade-less stick.
 Floor hockey pucks are donut shaped felt pucks with a center hole of 10 cm (4 inches), a diameter of 20 cm (8 inches), a thickness of 2.5 cm (1inch) and a weight of 140 to 225 grams (5 to 8 ounces).

 Protective equipment is required.
 It is believed to have been derived from a much earlier floor hockey variant from early 20th century Canada whose rules were codified by Sam Jacks.

 Roller games (wheeled skates)

 There are two variants of floor hockey which use wheeled skates: quad hockey which is also known by other names like rink hockey, a sport with a resemblance more reminiscent of bandy and field hockey, and in-line hockey which is a wheeled variant of ice hockey.

 In-line hockey

-In-line hockey is a wheeled floor hockey variant derived from the ice sport of ice hockey.
+Inline hockey is a wheeled floor hockey variant derived from the ice sport of ice hockey.